oren/oren.github.io/resume/README.md

 * B.A in Computer Science - Academic college of Tel Aviv-Jaffa, Israel (Graduated: 2003)
 * AWS Solution Architect Associate
 * Certified Scrum Master (with Jeff Sutherland)
-* Veteran of Israeli Army - combat soldier in an Elite Unit